json420/degu/doc/tutorial.rst

 {'range': Range(0, 1)}

-When responding to a valid Range request, a server should include a Content-Range in the response headers.
+When responding to a valid Range request, a server should include a Content-Range in its response headers.

 :class:`degu.base.ContentRange` provides the complement for the response
 headers: